 The landmark study World Rating of Oil and Gas Terms1 provides a comprehensive economic and fiscal evaluation of 580 different sets of fiscal terms in 156 countries and different logistical environments.
 It provides an unprecedented insight into the various strategies that governments use to maximize their share of the petroleum resource wealth.
+Following is a review of the results of this study.

-World Regions
+World Regions.
 Upstream petroleum fiscal systems are very different from country to country.
 What is interesting is that different parts of the world seem to adopt different styles of wealth sharing.
+In order to study this matter in more detail 580 fiscal systems in different logistical environments were divided in five groups, as follows: